Nitping/notablog/_posts/ssh-2fa-lol/2022-01-01-local-ssh-2fa-bypass.md

 $1 = 0
 ```

+At this point I start to consider how an attack would work.
+A small userland daemon running (hidden) which watches for ssh processes spawning and blocks the no-more-sessions string from being sent to servers?

+Seemed meh and convoluted.

 # RTFM.

 It turns out reading all documentation before starting on a target with a goal may shed light on on ways to accomplish said goal.